-Notify personnel before starting a generator set and before performing load transfer on a transfer switch.
+Notify personnel before starting a generator set.
 Refer to the equipment Operator's Manual for important safety precautions.

-You must be connected to the genset in order to write adjustment trims and setting changes to the controller, and to temporary send test commands to the genset controller.
+You must be connected to the genset in order to write adjustment trims and setting changes to the controller, and to temporarily send test commands to the genset controller.
 The features described may not apply to all control types.